input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 Also, we will modify `FUELMintingPolicy` and `MPTRootTokenMintingPolicy` to include the current protocol version in their signed message and only allow minting with the actual version.

+TODO What `VersionOracle` are we referring to here?
+Is it `VersionOracleValidator`?
-Furthermore, all scripts depenedending on some other script must use the VersionOracle to get their dependencies (currency symbols or validator hashes) instead of a script parameter or any other method to ensure that we get the above mentioned benefits.
+Furthermore, all scripts depending on some other script must use the VersionOracle to get their dependencies (currency symbols or validator hashes) instead of a script parameter TODO So the validator/mps simply fails (returns false) if different versions are used? or any other method to ensure that we get the above mentioned benefits.
 All script must use the same version, to avoid unforeseable incompatibilities between script.
 To achieve this all scripts must match their own version with the scripts of their dependencies.